Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6jX9MU7ZKB4.md

 ### Transcript

-> i wanted to ask if you have any intention of adding gold into the game no we don't have any intention to add gold, we actually i we used to have this weird like trading system in the game, yeah it was kind of strange and i think i think there was like money at some point as well but, no no we're not gonna we decided to keep it
+> I wanted to ask if you have any intention of adding gold into the game no we don't have any intention to add gold, we actually I we used to have this weird like trading system in the game, yeah it was kind of strange and I think I think there was like money at some point as well but, no no we're not gonna we decided to keep it